slowernews/wisdom-tldr/chapters/chapter_1_self.md

 over-stimulation = anxiety'*

 <!--
-“There is no such thing as successful aging because aging is damage.” – Art De Vany
+> *'There is no such thing as successful aging because aging is damage.' -- Art De Vany*

 how to fight depression? starve and exercise

-> *'Depression is a lack of your expression.' -- Scott Steindorff
+> *'Depression is a lack of your expression.' -- Scott Steindorff*

 You weren’t made to spend 10 hours a day staring at a screen in a cubicle arguing over email.
 If you do this your body will fall apart.
 As your body falls apart so will your brain.
 As your brain goes so does your chances of success or happiness.' -- Allen Tucker

 - The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

 on placebos
-“Your brain has expectations, and it doesn’t want to be wrong.
-So when it’s wrong, it just makes up the difference.”
+> *'Your brain has expectations, and it doesn’t want to be wrong.
+So when it’s wrong, it just makes up the difference' -- Erik Vance*
-– Erik Vance
 -->

 > *'If you are depressed you are living in the past.